 Let's summarize the plot holes thus far.

 Plot Hole 1: Jake is already GOING to get his legs back with his money from the Company.
 That's why he is here in the first place.
-He was hired by the company, not this "Commander" who is hired staff member promising his influence.
+He was hired by the company - who has the money - not this "Commander" who is hired staff member promising his influence.
 Why make plans with Quaritch that will screw up his deal with the company?
 The company and not the military is running the show here.
 The Marines in this case are really just hired mercenary guns.

 Plot hole 2: Wait, as of 2009, we already have robotic technology that enables humans who wear or get on or inside machines that can walk and move for us.
 In AVATAR they have more advanced forms a century and a half from now (though amazingly, not THAT advanced.
 Practically steampunk anachronistic by comparison), yet Jake needs to truck around in a 300 year old wheelchair or live in a weightless VA hospital environment?
 The expense of caring, feeding, and paying his medical bills for the rest of his life is supposed to be cheaper than just repairing his spine and sending him off - or back into battle?
 Or at least fitting him with robo legs and kicking him out to the civilian world to make his own way?
-Really?